blackbricksoftware/civicrm-container-logs/README.md

 This extension replaces the default CiviCRM log channels to send all logs to `stderr` (currently).
 This is especially useful when running CiviCRM inside a Docker container, as it allows logs to be consolidated and managed by the container runtime.

-The extension is designed for compatibility with FrankenPHP and matches its expected log format.

 ## Features

 - Redirects all CiviCRM logs to `stderr`
-- Matches FrankenPHP log formatting
 - Simplifies log management in containerized environments

 ## Usage